 Adding plants to the aquarium helps to boost oxygen levels naturally.
 Plants also provide valuable hiding spaces that angelfish can use to escape from territorial fish.

 However, when adding plants, you also need to add light to allow photosynthesis to take place.
 Make sure you account for the tank’s depth.
-If the plants are in constant darkness, the oxygen supply will quickly deplete.
+The oxygen supply will quickly deplete if the plants are in constant darkness.

 Provide Proper Substrate

-The right substrate should provide plants with enough nutrients to grow and develop strong roots.
+The substrate should give plants enough nutrients to grow and develop strong roots.
 This means they’re more likely to live longer and provide oxygen more efficiently.

-Fine gravel, small stones, or sand are all good-quality substrates that are suitable to use inside an angelfish aquarium.
+Fine gravel, small stones, or sand are all good-quality substrates for use inside an angelfish aquarium.
 Dirt or loam soil provides a breeding ground for harmful bacteria, which can kill the plants.
 These materials should be avoided.

 Ensure your chosen substrate comes with essential nutrients for plant growth.
 You can even add plant food to help the plants inside the tank grow.